7 min read

 It reminisces about their lives, sharing stories about their qualities, beliefs, and achievements in life.

-How do you start a eulogy?
+How do you start writing?

 Writing a eulogy can feel like a big responsibility.
 Making sure your words pay proper tribute to a special person is the ultimate goal.

-These five steps should get you rolling with writing a eulogy:
+These five steps should get you begin:

 - Talk to family and friends about the person you’re eulogising.
 They’ll let you in on any special memories and remind you of events that meant a lot.